8 Tips for Calming a Crying Puppy

 These distractions can be particularly useful during times when they may experience separation anxiety or when you need to divert their attention from potential triggers, like the sight of the vet.

-5) Establish a Routine with Your Puppy
+5) Establish a Consistent Routine with Your Puppy

 6) Be Generous with Positive Reinforcement When Training Your Puppy

-Positive reinforcement will help your dog associate calmness with positive experiences and set a precedent for desired behaviors.
+Positive reinforcement will also help your dog associate calmness with positive experiences and set a precedent for desired behaviors.
 As much as possible, avoid scolding or punishment, as this may increase your puppy’s anxiety and worsen their distress instead of making it better.

 7) Gradually Introduce Your Puppy to More People and Dogs

-8) When All Else Fails, Seek Advice from Veterinarians and Dog Behaviorists
+8) Seek Advice from Veterinarians and Dog Behaviorists When All Else Fails

-Does your puppy’s crying persist despite your best efforts to address their needs?
-If so, you may need to consider deeper causes like medical issues or trauma.
-Certain health conditions, discomfort, or underlying pain can contribute to a puppy's distress and be the main reason they cry a lot, even when you go by the book in your attempts to soothe them.
+Certain health conditions, discomfort, or underlying pain can contribute to a puppy's distress.
+Any of these may be the main reason they cry a lot, even when you go by the book in your attempts to soothe them.

 Puppies generally outgrow their crying phase as they mature and become more accustomed to their surroundings.
 With proper care, training, and socialization, it won’t be hard for you to get through your puppy’s crying phase and raise a healthy, calm, and expressive dog.